phaustin/a301_eoas/notebooks/week11/earthcare_to_xarray.md

 ## Get coordinates

-The  three functions below calculator vectors of height, time and distance that can be used as coordinates for axis labeling, and as indexes for selecting/cropping values.
+The  three functions below calculate vectors of height, time and distance that can be used as coordinates for axis labeling, and as indexes for selecting/cropping values.